-Start with an initial configuration $\psi^{(0)}$ such that $|\psi^{(0)}_1|=r.$ Once $k$ new boxes are created, the length of $\psi$ agrees with the number of points inserted.
-Observe that the time it takes to create $k$ new boxes depend only on $r,$ the number of insertion position. we will find a statistic $\tau_{r}$ which is always larger than that time when coupled properly.
+Now let us take an initial $k$-tail $\psi^{(0)}$ with $|\psi^{(0)}_1|=r$.
+Once $k$ new boxes are created, the length of $\psi$ agrees with the number of inserted points.
+Observe that the number of insertions required to create $k$ new boxes depends only on $r$, the number of available insertion sites.

+We now construct a random variable $\tau_r$ that dominates the number of insertions required to replace all entries in the initial $k$-tail $\psi^{(0)}$.

+The idea is to force the creation of $k$ new rightmost maxima that are separated from the original tail, and then insert sufficiently many middle maxima to push the initial tail entirely out of $\psi$.

-To guarantee replacing all entries in a tail configuration, we consider the combined event described below: \begin{enumerate} \item There occurs at least $k$ times that $P_i$ is immediately followed by $R$ for $i\geq 2.$ This ensures
+To guarantee this, we consider the following two events: \begin{enumerate} \item There occurs at least $k$ times that $M_i$ is immediately followed by $R$ for $i\geq 2.$ This ensures

-for $k$ different inserted rightmost points.
-Let the associated stopping time be $\tau_{r,1}.$ \item There placed a middle point right to the $k$th rightmost points obtained above.
-So we have a middle point $P_i'$ such that
+for $k$ different inserted rightmost maxima.
+Let the associated stopping time be $\tau_{r,1}.$ \item There placed a middle maximum right to the $k$th rightmost maxima obtained above.
+So we have a middle maximum $M_i'$ such that

 for all $R$ created in the first event.
-Given that $T$ is the random variable counting the number of insertions of $R$ up until $\tau_{r,1},$ this event is guaranteed to happen by the time $r+T$ many middle points are inserted.
-Note that we consider here the worst case that the middle point is placed at the leftmost possible position every time.
-Let $\tau_{r,2}$ denote that stopping time that $\tau_{r,1}$ (which is greater than $T$ by definition) middle points are inserted. \end{enumerate} So the configuration
+Letting $Y$ be the random variable counting the number of insertions of $R$ up until $\tau_{r,1},$ this event is guaranteed to happen by the time $r+Y$ many middle maxima are inserted.
+Note that we consider here the worst case that the middle maximum is placed at the leftmost possible position every time.
+Let $\tau_{r,2}$ denote that stopping time that $\tau_{r,1}$ (which is greater than $T$ by definition) middle maxima are inserted. \end{enumerate} So the $k$-tail

 does not have a common element with $\psi^{(0)}.$ Therefore, we have $\tau_r\leq\tau_{r,1} + \tau_{r,2}.$